olitech1010/Assignment-2/README.md

 this will run the CreateAccount in the terminal and return the result

 # RUN GUI
-## javac CreationAccountGUI.java // this will complie the GUI creation of the account.
+## cd to GUI and run javac CreationAccountGUI.java // this will complie the GUI creation of the account.
 ## java CreateAccountGUI // this will display the  GUI created by CreateAccount

 # thank you